SingularityMan/vector_companion/README.md

 # Vector Companion

-Your friendly AI Companion, with two distinct personalities: Axiom and Axis!
+Your friendly AI Companion, with two distinct personalities: Axiom, Axis and the gang!
 Here to accompany you everywhere you go on your computer!

 ![image](https://github.com/user-attachments/assets/11cbbdec-51fb-4551-938a-3ff40fe4432f)